ichuang/pyqsp/README.md

 * `response.py` computes QSP response functions and generates plots
 * `poly.py` provides some utility polynomials, namely the approximation of 1/a using a linear combination of Chebyshev polynomials
 * `main.py` is the main entry point for command line usage
+* `qsp_model` is the submodule providing generation of QSP phase angles using tensorflow + keras

+The code is structured such that tensorflow is not imported by default, so that the package can be run without tensorflow being installed.
+If `qsp_model` is used, then tensorflow is required.

 ### Unit tests